rjmcf/HeirtombPostmortem/index.markdown

 {% include captioned_image.html url="assets/3D_debug_colours.png" width="400" caption="Notice that there are two light green squares.
 That was a fun bug to fix" description="When the tiles have some thickness you can see the perspective better" %}

-Now I had this setup, I could very easily start putting together placeholders for all our entities.
+Now I had this set up, I could very easily start putting together placeholders for all our entities.
 The list of entities I was working from was as follows:

 * The player character
 * The tree